OpenAstronomy/sphinx-changelog/docs/index.rst

 If you combine the towncrier and changelog file options, when the documentation builds on a release there will be no fragments to render.
 This means that towncrier will still render an empty changelog duplicating the pre-rendered header for the release.
-To disable towncrier output if no fragment files are found add the ``:towncrier-skip-if-emtpy:`` option to the directive:
+To disable towncrier output if no fragment files are found add the ``:towncrier-skip-if-empty:`` option to the directive:

 .. code-block:: rst